-Glucosamine HCl is generally considered safe for horses with Equine Metabolic Syndrome (EMS).
-It is not a sugar, does not raise blood insulin in published equine research, and the 10,000 mg therapeutic dose contains negligible caloric load compared to forage intake.
+Glucosamine HCl is safe for horses with Equine Metabolic Syndrome (EMS).
+It is not a sugar, doesn’t raise blood insulin in published equine research, and the 10,000 mg daily therapeutic dose carries negligible caloric load compared to the 10–15 kg of forage a 500 kg horse eats every day.

-Yes, you can give glucosamine to an EMS horse.
-The concern makes sense on the surface — glucosamine is an amino sugar, and EMS horses are insulin-dysregulated — but the actual metabolic pathway doesn’t work the way the worry implies.
+The concern makes sense on the surface.
+Glucosamine is an amino sugar, and EMS horses are insulin-dysregulated.
+But the metabolic pathway doesn’t work the way the worry implies.
 Glucosamine HCl is shuttled into joint cartilage synthesis, not processed as a dietary carbohydrate.
 Your horse’s pancreas won’t notice it.

-EMS horses have chronically elevated insulin and exaggerated insulin responses to sugars and starches.
+EMS horses have chronically elevated insulin and exaggerated insulin responses to sugars and starches (Frank et al. 2010).
 Owners managing EMS learn to count every gram of non-structural carbohydrate (NSC) in feed and forage.
 So when a supplement label lists “glucosamine” and the word contains “glucose,” alarm bells go off.

 Fair instinct.
 Wrong conclusion.